codeborne/klite/docs/Comparisons.md

 It has more dependencies and the style of writing routes requires more boilerplate.

 Klite annotated routes are just plain classes and are very simple to unit test without complex request/response mocking.
+Unfortunately, Ktor documentation advices to write route classes, which are tightly-coupled to the framework and cannot be unit-tested like plain code.

 ### SparkJava/Kotlin